Ferry packed with Syrian refugees heads for Greek mainland

 With conditions on Kos becoming increasingly chaotic, the Greek government chartered the car ferry Eleftherios Venizelos last week to accommodate up to 2,500 Syrians and ease the pressure on the island.
 Thousands of other migrants from Asia, Africa and elsewhere in the Middle East are sleeping in abandoned buildings or in the open.

-The Greek Red Cross said it was delivering humanitarian aid worth 300,000 Swiss francs (197,647 pounds) to people on Kos.
+The Greek Red Cross said it was delivering humanitarian aid worth 300,000 Swiss francs ($310,000) to people on Kos.
 So far some 300-400 migrants had been given survival kits and packages for infants and women.

 The number of arrivals in Greece last week was equal to almost half the number for all of 2014 and brings the total for this year to 160,000.
 This has strained an ill-prepared reception system that relies heavily on volunteers.
 The Syrians received priority in boarding the ferry as they are regarded as refugees from their country's four-year-old civil war.